ICJ as an Alternative to Extradition/UCEA

 PRACTICE NOTE:

-The purpose of the ICJ is to benefit juveniles by permitting them to reside and be supervised in a state where the juvenile has familial and community ties.
+The purpose of the ICJ is to benefit young people by permitting them to reside and be supervised in a state where they have familial and community ties.
 In consideration of this privilege, a juvenile is bound by the terms of the ICJ, including ICJ Rules 4-102(2), 4-103(2), and 5-103(3) regarding waiver of extradition in certain circumstances.
-Therefore, a juvenile subject to the ICJ is subject to the “alternative procedures” provided in the Compact and its rules, not the provisions of the UCEA, unless a warrant is issued by an adult court pursuant to Rule 7-104.
+Therefore, a youth subject to the ICJ is subject to the “alternative procedures” provided in the Compact and its rules, not the provisions of the UCEA, unless a warrant is issued by an adult court pursuant to Rule 7-104.